enthought/mayavi/docs/source/mayavi/mlab_changing_object_looks.rst

-  If you simply want to display points with a size given by one quantity, and a color by a second, you can use a simple trick: add the size information using the norm of vectors, add the color information using scalars, create a :func:`quiver3d` plot choosing the glyphs to symetrix glyphs, and use scalars to represent the color::
+  If you simply want to display points with a size given by one quantity, and a color by a second, you can use a simple trick: add the size information using the norm of vectors, add the color information using scalars, create a :func:`quiver3d` plot choosing the glyphs to symmetric glyphs, and use scalars to represent the color::

     x, y, z, s, c = np.random.random((5, 10))